A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 Purchased at Okayama Station.

-To be quite honest, I was a little hesitant when buying this Ekiben.
+To be honest, I was a little hesitant when purchasing this.
 A purist with regards to such things, my notion of a proper sukiyaki meal is that of a steaming hot pot of savory broth before me, and with me cooking each slice of beef myself.
-In shirt, the idea of pre-cooked sukiyaki didn’t quite appeal.
+To put it in another way, the idea of a cold, pre-cooked sukiyaki dinner didn’t quite appeal.